 iPhone 11 series cameras have been the talk of the town ever since their debut on 10th September.
 The slofies or ultrawide pictures have been much appreciated and applauded.
 However, not all the features are out there on the screen some are hidden and I am here to uncover them.
 In this post, you will come across the best iPhone 11, 11 Pro, and 11 Pro camera tips and tricks so that you can up your photography skills.

-14 Best Camera Tips and Tricks for iPhone 11, 11 Pro and 11 Pro Max
+11+ Camera Photography Tips and Tricks for iPhone

 Tip #1.
 Take Slow-Motion Selfie Videos (Slofie)